Coder-Scoop-Inc/laravel-paypal-integration/README.md

 RETURN
 *{"payment_id":"PAY-9JC48149SV546373BLENZEAY","approval_url":"https:\/\/www.sandbox.paypal.com\/cgi-bin\/webscr?cmd=_express-checkout&token=EC-68K84205DL435322P"}*

-##### IMPORTANT NOTE : you must redirect your user to the approval link that this route returns, that is how they will log into paypal and approve the payment so you can get your money !!!
+##### IMPORTANT NOTE : you must redirect your user to the approval link that this route returns, that is how they will log into Paypal and approve the payment so you can get your money !!!

 ##### IMPORTANT NOTE 2 : make sure you save the payment id somewhere, this is how you will identify and interact with this payment in the next steps !

 ##### LESS IMPORTANT BUT STILL KIND OF IMPORTANT NOTE : return_url and cancel_url are url's you provide, PayPal will redirect the user to these routes depending on the results of the approval process.
 See more information about this in the instructions for the confirm route.

 An alternative to posting a JSON object to this route is to build your object programmatically using the Item and SalesData objects in the package.
-This is also a straight forward process and will be explained later in this document.
+This is also a straightforward process and will be explained later in this document.

 #### paypal/info/{id} -GET